open-contracting/standard/standard/docs/en/index.md

 * Simple and extensible JSON structure
 * Publish data for each step of the contracting process
 * Create summary records for an overall contracting process
-* Re-useable objects: organisations, tender information, line-items, amounts, milestones, documents etc.
+* Re-usable objects: organisations, tender information, line-items, amounts, milestones, documents etc.
 * Recommended data and documents at basic, intermediate & advanced levels
 * Common open data publication patterns
 * Guidance on improving data collection and data quality